uiowaSEP2024/002_ImagePro/docs/botImage/docs/tutorial-database/database-structure.md

 1. `user_id` : The user that is associated to the API Key.
 2. `key` : The random secret string that represents the API Key.
 3. `note` : The description of the API Key.
+4. `expires_at` : This denotes the date when the API key will expire.

+## Jobs

+The columns associated with the entity:

+1. `provider_id` : This represents the provider that has issued the job.
+2. `customer_id` : This represents the customer for whom the job was issued for.
+3. `job_configuration_id` : This represents the configuration that is associated with the job.
+4. `provider_job_id` : This represents the ID of the job issued by the provider.
+5. `provider_job_name` : This represents the name of the job issued by the provider.

+## Job Configurations

+The columns associated with the entity:

+1.